Dan Burden, Blue Zones Director of Innovation and Inspiration, Named One of “100 Urbanists of All Time”

 Burden leads the Built Environment team at Blue Zones and for the Blue Zones Project.
 His work focuses on making healthy choices easier through permanent and semi-permanent changes to the environment.
 These changes include optimizing public policy, building and street design, and the built environment.

-Burden’s work transforming communities impacts both current and future generations: In Albert Lea, MN, for example, his leadership helped revitalize the failing downtown area, which resulted in a 25% increase in property values, millions of revenue from the mixed-use downtown development, a 68% increase in downtown pedestrian traffic, and a 38% increase in overall biking and walking.
+Burden’s work transforming communities impacts both current and future generations: In Albert Lea, Minnesota, for example, his leadership helped revitalize the failing downtown area, which resulted in a 25 percent increase in property values, millions of revenue from the mixed-use downtown development, a 68 percent increase in downtown pedestrian traffic, and a 38 percent increase in overall biking and walking.

 Listen to Dan speak below on “Creating Livable Communities.”